Pembroke 2.5 miles.

 Tenby 10 miles; Haverfordwest 11 miles.

 A medieval walled town, Pembroke is home to a magnificent castle, which was the birthplace of Henry Tudor.
 In an idyllic location, on the river estuary, this historic town has an abundance of shops, quaint tea rooms and restaurants.
-The stunning Pembrokeshire coastline is nearby, with its award-winning beaches and great coastal walks along the coastal path.
+The stunning Pembrokeshire coastline is nearby, with its award-winning beaches and great walks along the coastal path.
 There is a popular cycle route that starts here, taking you through the pretty village of St Florence and then on to Tenby.
 Bosherton is just 4 miles away, with its beautiful lily ponds and the popular St Govan’s Inn, serving locally-sourced food and fine ales.
 St Govan’s Chapel is built into the cliff face, where you can take in lovely views from Stack Rocks, or surfers can head to Freshwater West, which featured in one of the Harry Potter films.
 Within easy reach are Oakwood Theme Park, Folly Farm, where you can feed molly lambs or enjoy a tractor ride, Manor House Wildlife Park, Dinosaur Experience and Heatherton World of Adventures.
-Pembroke is the ideal base for a family holiday, walking break or just the chance to unwind in beautiful surroundings.
+Pembroke is the ideal base for a family holiday, a walking break or just the chance to unwind in beautiful surroundings.